brainworxx/kreXX-TYPO3-Extension/Documentation/Introduction/Backend/Index.rst

 1. Edit configuration file settings in the backend
 2. Edit local cookie settings in every debug output

-The editor for the configuration file can be found on the second tab of the backend module.
+The configuration editor can be found on the second tab of the backend module.

 .. figure:: ../../Images/Configuration.png
     :class: with-shadow d-inline-block